 JFS Wins Star Award

-JFS Village Networks Recognized for Outstanding Volunteer Transportation Program
+JFS Recognized for Volunteer Transportation Program

 The National Volunteer Transportation Center (NVTC) recognized JFS’ Brandywine Village Network in their annual Star Awards.
 The award honors outstanding volunteer transportation programs around the country.